Weevils in the Flour: History

+Robyn Archer included the song in her show "Robyn Archer: an Australian Songbook" in 2022.

 Reception

 The song became a workers' anthem, performed by folk singers and choirs.
 It is published in many books and databases of Australian folk songs.

 The phrase "weevils in the flour" has entered the Australian vernacular as evocative of the Depression years.
 The title was borrowed for a pioneering oral history of the Depression by Wendy Lowenstein.

 The song has developed its own folklore.
 During a taxi ride in Newcastle, Hewett was told by the driver that her poem was "written there on Kooragang Island by some unknown industrial worker in the 1930s".